 Workplace Fitness 3.0 – Going Where Your Team Goes

-It used to be that only trendy startups with hedge fund backing and silicon valley or corporate giants could afford employee gyms and fitness facilities.
+It used to be that only trendy startups in silicon valley or corporate giants could afford employee gyms and fitness facilities.
 But workplace fitness is about to change – and it’s for every company of any size.
-Advances in premium digital fitness content, always on bandwidth and the work-from-home era shift just kicked off by the pandemic means the age of the truly mobile, ultra-convenient and affordable employee fitness program is finally upon us.
+Advances in premium digital fitness content, always on bandwidth, and the work-from-home era shift just kicked off by the pandemic means the age of the truly mobile, ultra-convenient and affordable employee fitness program is finally upon us.
 How do you get started with digital fitness programs for your staff?
 There are four things to consider.

 Digital fitness isn’t – and definitely shouldn’t be – an expensive piece of clunky enterprise software with a massive company-wide server that takes weeks or months to install and integrate.
 When you’re selecting a digital fitness partner look for systems and partners that offer three things.
 First, custom consultation: make them the do the work of showing you the system, products and fitness content that will be best for your program goals and employee head count.
 Second, plug and play technology: the system hardware should be simple, streamlined and easy to install – it should not require an MIT background to understand.
 And lastly, ongoing support.
-Most critically, as you introduce any new technology, not to mention, hundreds of workout classes, wind downs and stretches (in the case of FitnessOnDemand content), you will have short term questions to create the best seamless experience for staff and long term growth needs.
+Most critically, as you introduce any new technology, not to mention, hundreds of workout classes (in the case of FitnessOnDemand content), you will naturally have questions about how to create the best seamless experience for staff and long term growth needs.
 An expert should be hand at all times to assist.

 Bringing employee fitness into the 21st century with a new virtual fitness program shouldn’t feel like either an afterthought or a chore.
 Talk with a specialist from the onset to learn more about what will work best for your company, your staff and needs and you’ll be back to working out at work before you know it.